-The field of private investment is more varied than the short answer might make it seem at first.
+The long answer: The field of private investment is more varied than the short answer might make it seem at first.
 It’s important to note that while private investors may be from firms that focus solely on investments — like venture capital firms and angel investors — they are never from banks (for example, a small business administration loan).

 Friends and family are often the first private investors that startups and small businesses turn to.
 They’re a great resource for seed funding and startup money, as friends and family already have that base of trust and involvement that founders usually have to build from scratch with other private investors.

-Angel investors are wealthy individuals who invest in startups, usually at the early stages.
+Angel investors are private investors that are wealthy individuals who invest in startups, usually at the early stages.
 Sometimes angel investors pool their money with other angel investors, forming an investor pool.

 The typical angel investor is someone who’s net worth is likely in excess of $1 million or who earns over $200,000 per year.
 Incidentally, those look a lot like the credentials of an accredited investor.

-Realize, though, that the angel investor is playing with their own money — not invested capital — so even though they may be a high net worth individual, they are still looking at money coming out of their personal bank account.
+Realize, though, that the angel investor is playing with their own money — not invested capital — so even though they may be a high net worth individual, they are private investors that are still looking at money coming out of their personal bank account.

 Contrary to popular mythology, venture capitalists are just regular people who make bets on big opportunities like anyone would in the stock market.

 One way that they’re different from “regular people,” however, is the fact that they work for venture capital firms.
-Unlike angel investors, they are not investing their own money, but rather the money of their employer.
+Unlike angel investors, they are private investors that are not investing their own money, but rather the money of their employer.
 They do everything in their power to make sure their bets pay off, but ultimately, even the best ones miss far more often than they hit.